The Hidden Truth About Adam And Eve's Children

 In some circles, a long-circulating legend states that Eve had relations with none other than Satan, and the result was Cain.
 Widely known as the "serpent seed doctrine," this idea has proven extremely controversial, with second-century Christian bishop Irenaeus railing against the notion in "Against Heresies."
 Yet others use it as an explanation for humanity's tendency to do evil, from Jewish folklore to the modern-day Unification Church (which claims that its mass-wedding Holy Marriage Blessing Ceremony removes believers from that evil lineage and plugs them into a pure one established by church founder Sun Myung Moon and his wife Hak Ja Han, known as the True Parents).

 This notion has also been deployed to prop up racist and antisemitic ideas, with proponents claiming that Jewish people or people of color are somehow descendants of Satan through Cain.
 Adherents claim to be the product of the "pure" bloodline established through Adam and Eve.
-Others say that we're all descendants of Adam and Eve, but only white supremacists deem themselves to be the true chosen people (while also agitating for violent race wars and committing acts of terrorism).
+Other racist groups say that we're all descendants of Adam and Eve but only Aryans are the true chosen people (while also agitating for violent race wars and committing acts of terrorism).
 However, one of the most ironic aspects of this particular theory of Cain is that some of the earliest Christians had no such notion of a union between Eve and Satan.
-It was only later, when some were searching for an explanation for Cain's evil act, that the story began to take shape.
+It was only later when some were searching for an explanation for Cain's evil act, that the theory began to take shape.

 None of the daughters of Adam and Eve are officially named